JuliaPOMDP/POMDPs.jl/docs/src/def_solver.md

 end
 ```

 At each iteration, the algorithm iterates over the state space and computes an alpha vector for each action.
-There is a check at the end to see if the Bellman residual has been statisfied.
+There is a check at the end to see if the Bellman residual has been satisfied.
 The solve function assumes the following POMDPs.jl functions are implemented by the user of QMDP:

 ```julia
 create_transition_distribution(pomdp) # initializes a transition distribution that we can sample and call pdf on